ionas/iMarks/README.md

 # License

 * iMarks is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.
 See: [http://creativecommons.org/licenses/by-nc-sa/3.0/](http://creativecommons.org/licenses/by-nc-sa/3.0/)
-* Permissions beyond the scope of this license may be available at [http://github.com/ionas](http://github.com/ionas).
+* License permissions beyond the scope of this license may be available at [http://github.com/ionas](http://github.com/ionas).
-* iMarks License might change to something like GPL3 or like GPL3 with a non military clause (GPL incompatible), not sure yet.
+* iMarks License might change to something like LGPL3/GPL3 _OR_ like LGPL3/GPL3 with a non military clause (GPL incompatible), not sure yet.
 * Contains source code which is licensed under multiple open source licenses like MIT/BSD/GPL.